Macronutrients 2 of 3: Protein

 Milk Protein Isolate - A product of both casein and whey products extracted through an ultrafiltration process.
 The protein content can be 85% or higher.

 Whey Protein Concentrate - Through ultrafiltration and microfiltration, microscopic filters are used to physically separate the protein from fat, carbohydrates, lactose and other materials in milk.
 This can be sourced at 70%-80% protein per final product.

-Whey Protein Isolate - Take Whey Protein Concentrate and process it further through longer filtering or ion exchange and you end up with Why Protein Isolate.
+Whey Protein Isolate - Take Whey Protein Concentrate and process it further through longer filtering or ion exchange, and you end up with Whey Protein Isolate.
 The protein content is 90% or higher.

-Whey Protein Hydrolysate - This is Why Protein Isolate taken through one additional step, hydrolysis.
+Whey Protein Hydrolysate - This is Whey Protein Isolate taken through one additional step, hydrolysis.
 This is the fastest absorbing of the whey proteins.

 Whey Protein Isolate Microfiltration - Whey protein concentrate taken one step further by separating the proteins using natural ceramic filters.
 This can be sourced up to 92% protein per final product.